All Episodes

 Just have the decency of respecting our intellect.

-No, he's a multiculturalist.
+Look, he's a multiculturalist.

-He's he's a fully multiculturalist.
+He's a fully multiculturalist.

-He had brought on some Maoris.
+He had put on some Maoris.

-He had Maori's like choir.
+He had Maoris.

-So it's a multiculturalist.
+So he's a multiculturalist.

 Very much so.

-But but here's the demonization.
+But here's the demonization.

 This is the radicalized mass base of reform and the Tories wearing our country's flag as a badge of white identity.

-Guys, if you didn't know that Britain is is white and India is brown, I don't know what to do for you.
+Guys, if you didn't know that Britain is white and India is brown, I don't know what to do for you.

-Like I I don't know how to help you.
+Like, I don't know how to help you.

-It's it's it's not Bo's fault that he's pale-skinned.
+It's not Bo's fault that he's pale-skinned.

-I don't hold it against him, and it's fucked up that you do.
+And it's fucked up that you do.

-Um we must learn the lessons of the 1930s.
+We must learn the lessons of the 1930s.

-And then you have that aging degenerate Peter Thatchell, uh, tens of thousands of supporters cheered speeches urging a ban of public expression of non-Christian religions based, demanded the re migration of legal migrants based, pushed COVID conspiracy theories.
+Tens of thousands of supporters cheered speeches urging a ban on public expression of non-Christian religions, based, demanded the remigration of legal migrants, based, pushed COVID conspiracy theories.

 Were you asleep during COVID?